viswind/aurorapy/README.md

 Missing commands:

-* 78: Cumulated Energy readings (Only for Aurora grid-ties inverters)
 * 85: Baud rate setting on serial lines
 * 103: Junction Box monitoring status (Only for Aurora Central)
 * 105: System P/N Reading (Only for Aurora Central)